OpenAltimetry Data Information

 This data set (ATL08) contains along-track heights above the WGS84 ellipsoid (ITRF2014 reference frame) for the ground and canopy surfaces.
 The canopy and ground surfaces are processed in fixed 100 m data segments, which typically contain more than 100 signal photons.
 The data were acquired by the Advanced Topographic Laser Altimeter System (ATLAS) instrument on board the Ice, Cloud and land Elevation Satellite-2 (ICESat-2) observatory.

 ICESat data available from OpenAltimetry are the 15 Level-1 and Level-2 data products from the Geoscience Laser Altimeter System (GLAS) instrument that was aboard the NASA Ice, Cloud, and land Elevation (ICESat) satellite and distributed by NSIDC.
 Launched on 12 January 2003 the ICESat's science mission ended after seven years in orbit and 18 laser-operations campaigns.

 The main objective of the GLAS instrument was to measure ice sheet elevations and changes in elevation through time.
 Secondary objectives included measurement of cloud and aerosol height profiles, land elevation and vegetation cover, and sea ice thickness.

-The ICESat-2 mission will deploy a spaceborne sensor to collect altimetry data of the Earth's surface.
-The sole instrument on ICESat-2 will be the Advanced Topographic Laser Altimeter System (ATLAS) instrument that will measure ice sheet elevation change and sea ice thickness, while also generating an estimate of global vegetation biomass.
-ICESat-2 will continue the important observations of ice-sheet elevation change, sea-ice freeboard, and vegetation canopy height begun by ICESat in 2003.
+The ICESat-2 mission collects altimetry data of the Earth's surface.
+The sole instrument on ICESat-2 is the Advanced Topographic Laser Altimeter System (ATLAS) instrument that measures ice sheet elevation change and sea ice thickness, while also generating an estimate of global vegetation biomass.
+ICESat-2 continues the important observations of ice-sheet elevation change, sea-ice freeboard, and vegetation canopy height begun by ICESat in 2003.